PalakMah/DeepFakeAudioDetection/README.md

-# Speaker-Personalized Audio Spoof Detection (ASVspoof 2019 LA)
+# Speaker-Personalized Audio Spoof Detection (ASVspoof 2019)

 A hybrid-feature audio deepfake / spoofing countermeasure for the ASVspoof 2019 Logical Access (LA) task, extended with an **online speaker-memory